Symphony No. 4 (Tchaikovsky): Challenges

 The Fourth Symphony is where Tchaikovsky's struggles with Western sonata form came to a head.
 In some ways he was not alone.
-The Romantics in general were never natural symphonists because music was to them primarily evocative and biographical.
-Western musical form, as developed primarily by Germanic composers, was analytical and architectural; it simply was not designed to handle the personal emotions the Romantics wished to express.
-The difference with Tchaikovsky was that while the other Romantics remained generally autobiographical in what they wanted to express, he became more specific and, consequently, more intense.
+In Cooper it is asserted that the Romantics in general were never natural symphonists because music was to them primarily evocative and biographical.
+Western musical form, as developed primarily by Germanic composers, was analytical and architectural; it simply was not designed to handle the personal emotions the Romantics wished to express, while the difference with Tchaikovsky was that while the other Romantics remained generally autobiographical in what they wanted to express, he became more specific and, consequently, more intense.

 In his first three symphonies he had striven to stay within strict Western form.
 The turbulent changes in his personal life, including his marital crisis, now led him to write music so strongly personal and expressive that structural matters could not stay as they had been.
 Beginning with the Fourth Symphony, the symphony served as a human document—dramatic, autobiographical, concerned not with everyday things but with things psychological.
-This was because Tchaikovsky's creative impulses had become unprecedentedly personal, urgent, capable of enormous expressive forcefulness, even violence.
+Brown claims this was because Tchaikovsky's creative impulses had become unprecedentedly personal, urgent, capable of enormous expressive forcefulness, even violence.

 Along with this emotional urgency came an unprecedented flow of melody.
 Here, Tchaikovsky developed his gift for tunefulness more freely and deployed it more liberally than he had previously.
-Paradoxically, this great asset also became his greatest enemy in terms of form.
+Warrack asserts that, paradoxically, this great asset also became his greatest enemy in terms of form.
 A melody is complete on its own terms.
 Because of this completeness, it stands apart from other themes meant not only to contrast, but more importantly to interact and build upon one another naturally.
-This dominance of one melody can ruin the balance and proportion Western classical composers considered the proper beauties of sonata form.
+According to Warrack, this dominance of one melody can ruin the balance and proportion Western classical composers considered the proper beauties of sonata form.

-The combination of emotional urgency and supercharged melody precluded musical development not only because of the completeness of the melody, but also because the melody's emotional content was already in full bloom, with all the emotional and musical interest it could bear.
+It is asserted in Cooper that the combination of emotional urgency and supercharged melody precluded musical development not only because of the completeness of the melody, but also because the melody's emotional content was already in full bloom, with all the emotional and musical interest it could bear.
 Since musical development is a creative unfolding of the latent possibilities—rhythmic, melodic and harmonic—of contrasting themes, there was literally nothing to develop further.
 The only course of action left was to substitute repetition for true development—in other words, to say again in a different way what has already been said and to trust the beauty and significance of what are fundamentally variations to supply the place of a development section as demanded by sonata form.